aegon1994/Diabetic-Retinopathy-classifier/README.md

 Mixup is a kind of photo mix technique, it would combine two photos in specific ratio. for example, I combine a cat photo with a dog photo by 0.5 separately.

-Cutmix is the other kind of photo mix technique, it would cut a part of photo and make up this part by same part of anthor photo. for example, there is a photo of cat, I cut the eye part of cat's photo and make it up by anothor cat's eye from different cat photo.
+Cutmix is the other kind of photo mix technique, it would cut a square part of photo and make up this part by random square part of anthor photo. for example, there is a photo of cat, I cut the eye part of cat's photo and make it up by anothor part from different cat photo.

+Those two techniques can enforce model learn data by different features or more features instead of one specific feature and they can imporve generalization ability by learning diverse training samples.
+They also decreate the probability of overfiting.

+I want to enhance classifing ability of model by recognizing more key features,so I set mixup and cutmix and made it handle images in training randomly.

+### Train and predict process
+I trained model with EfficienNet_B1 and k-fold to avoid overfiting.
+When I trained my model with EfficienNet_B2 and without k-fold, My model is overfiting very nuch(train_loss : val_loss is about 0.3~0.5: 300~500).
+I tried EfficienNet_B0 and EfficienNet_B1 with no k-fold, but result wasn't good enough(train_loss : val_loss is about 0.3~0.5: 80:100 and 0.3~0.5: 2:5).
+After I trained model with EfficienNet_B1 and k-fold, the result is better now(result will show in next section).